AnalogJ/scrutiny/docs/INSTALL_SYNOLOGY_COLLECTOR.md

 mv example.collector.yaml collector.yaml
 ```

-**8. Lets make some changes in the config file, these are what i uncommented/added, please tweak the device paths to your needs**
+**8. Lets make some changes in the [collector config file](../example.collector.yaml), these are what i uncommented/added, please tweak the device paths to your needs**

 ```
 host: